Locally normal subgroups of totally disconnected groups. Part I: General theory: Locally normal subgroups

-\begin{ex} Let $T$ be a regular tree of finite degree $d$, with $d \ge 3$, and let $G = \Aut(T)$.
+\begin{enumerate}[(a)] \item Let $T$ be a regular tree of finite degree $d$, with $d \ge 3$, and let $G = \Aut(T)$.
 Then $G$ is a \tdlc group, with topology generated by the pointwise stabilisers of finite subtrees of $T$.
 Let $F$ be a finite subtree of $T$, let $U$ be the pointwise stabiliser of $F$, and let $T_1,\dots,T_n$ be the connected components of $T - F$.
 Then $U$ decomposes as a direct product

 where $K_i$ is the pointwise stabiliser in $G$ of all vertices outside $T_i$.
 Evidently $K_i$ is compact and normal in $U$, so it is locally normal in $G$, and since each tree $T_i$ is infinite and $G$ induces an infinite group of automorphisms on it, each group $K_i$ is infinite.
 Thus the given decomposition of $U$ provides $2^n$ distinct elements of the structure lattice of $G$.
-By varying the finite tree $F$, we see that $\lnorm(G)$ is infinite in this case.\end{ex}
+By varying the finite tree $F$, we see that $\lnorm(G)$ is infinite in this case.

-\begin{ex}Let $G = \bQ^n_p$ for $n \ge 2$.
-Then the locally normal subgroups of $G$ are just the compact subgroups, since $G$ is abelian.
-These are all of the form $\bZ^m_p$ for $0 \le m \le n$.
+\item Let $G = \bQ^n_p$ for $n \ge 2$.
+Then the every subgroup of $G$ is locally normal, since $G$ is abelian.
+The compact subgroups of $G$ are all isomorphic to $\bZ^m_p$ where $0 \le m \le n$.
 It is easily seen that two compact subgroups of $G$ are commensurate if and only if they span the same subspace of $G$ regarded as a $\bQ_p$-vector space, and conversely every $\bQ_p$-subspace of $G$ is spanned by a compact subgroup.
 Consequently, the structure lattice of $G$ is naturally isomorphic to the lattice of $\bQ_p$-subspaces of $G$.
-In particular, $\lnorm(G)$ is uncountable.\end{ex}
+In particular, $\lnorm(G)$ is uncountable.

-\begin{ex}At the other extreme, let $G$ be any \tdlc group with a hereditarily just infinite open subgroup $U$, for instance $G = \bQ_p$ or $G = \mathrm{PSL}_n(\bQ_p)$.
-Then given a locally normal subgroup $K$, the intersection $K \cap U$ is normal in an open subgroup of $U$, and hence $K$ is either finite or open.
-Hence $\lnorm(G) = \{0,\infty\}$. \end{ex}
+\item At the other extreme, let $G$ be any \tdlc group with a hereditarily just infinite open subgroup $U$, for instance $G = \bQ_p$ or $G = \mathrm{PSL}_n(\bQ_p)$.
+Then given a closed locally normal subgroup $K$, the intersection $K \cap U$ is normal in an open subgroup of $U$, and hence $K$ is either finite or open.
+Hence $\lnorm(G)$ is the two-element lattice. \end{enumerate} \end{ex}